bhuvaneshcj/laravel-one-to-one-eloquent-relationship/README.md

 # Laravel 10 One to One Eloquent Relationship

-Hi Viewers, In this example you can see the source code of One to One Eloquent Relationship in Laravel 10
+This repository provides an example of a One-to-One Eloquent relationship implemented in Laravel 10.

 ## Getting Started